joaquinlpereyra/twitterImgBot/README.md

 Features:
 * Separate config file.
 You don't have to touch a line of code.
-* Commands: set up a 'master account' and 'ban command' and ban images so the bot deletes them from twitter and never posts them again.
+* Commands: set up a 'master account' and 'ban command' and ban images so the bot deletes them from twitter and never posts them again. (now working! thanks Anatoly!)
 * Request: any user can request an image with a request_command. they can also request an image for another user as a gift.
 * Custom answers: a list of possible text answers to requests can be given.
-* No repeat: bot will not repeat images! you can set the tolerance in the allow_repeat_after setting in the config file.
+* No repeat: bot will not repeat images! you can set the tolerance in the allow_repeat_after setting in the config file. (also working now! thanks again to Anatoly!)
 * Execution chance makes it possible to run the script every minute to check for requests and commands while not posting.
 This way the script doesn't have to run on the background.
 Make it higher if you want your bot to tweet more